haxpor/Vicinity/README.md

 Supposedly, different bluetooth devices are going to have varying signal strengths, but the smattering of iOS devices we measured reported the same values.

+## How to test the project

+The project uses `EasyLayout` as a submodule.
+Thus we need to grab its sourcecode first before we can build and test the project.
+Follow the following steps.

+1. Clone the project via `git clone <link>`.
+The link can be find on github page.
+2. Execute `cd Easylayout`.
+3. Execute `git submodule init`.
+4. Execute `git submodule update`.
+5. Open `Vicinity.xcworkspace`.
+Please note it's a workspace project.
+6. Build and run the project normally.

 ## Conclusion